nullren/nullren.github.io/_posts/2014-07-20-lenovo-thinkpad-x1-carbon-touch-bios.md

 tags: []
 ---

+the `gruj11us.iso` bios update cd was enough to fix my laptop and allow suspend to work normally.

 since this laptop does not come with an optical drive to use a cd, i had to use flash. for some reason, the iso images provided by lenovo cannot be written to usb drives like as has now become normal. so, we